neutron-org/rate-limiter-contract/README.md

 ##### Receives

-This behaves slightly different if the asset is an osmosis asset that was sent to the counterparty and is being returned to the chain, or if the asset is being received by the chain and originates on the counterparty.
+This behaves slightly different if the asset is an Neutron asset that was sent to the counterparty and is being returned to the chain, or if the asset is being received by the chain and originates on the counterparty.
 In ibc this is called being a "source" or a "sink" respectively.